ismaelrh/laboratory2-apache-cxf/README.md

 for existing services.
 However, it also supports a managed mode where a discovery proxy is used to reduce the amount of multicast traffic required.

+What are the advantages of using it?
+You can publish your services on your LAN network, so clients don't need to know beforehand the URL of the services they want to use.
+Also, you can change the machine running the service easily without changing the clients code.

 ###How to Enable WS-Discovery
 According to [Apache CXF docs](http://cxf.apache.org/docs/ws-discovery.html), to enable CXF to send "Hello" announcements when services and endpoint are started, the cxf-services-ws-discovery-service and cxf-services-ws-discovery-api jars need to be available on the classpath.